ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Changelog Management and Release Notes Publishing
 =================================================

-The changelog regenation process relies on the **generate-changelog** make target present in the **release.mk makefile**.
+The changelog generation process relies on the **generate-changelog** make target present in the **release.mk makefile**.
 It is meant to be used in a Gitlab tag pipeline job as it depends on the following variables to publish the release notes to a newly created tagged commit:

  - CI_COMMIT_TAG
  - CI_JOB_TOKEN